LuisCald/luiscald.github.io/index.markdown

 layout: home
 ---
 <span style="color: green; font-weight: bold;">Inequality.
-Policy Transmission.
 Functional Data.
 Semi-structural Time Series.
-Bayesian Statistics.
-Non-parametric Statistics.</span>
+Bayesian and Non-parametric Statistics.</span>

   The above are both interesting topics and tools that I've had the pleasure of working with these past few years at UniBonn.